Coopydood/ultimate-macOS-KVM/README.md

 ...and you've come to the right place. ultimate-macOS-KVM includes several handy built-in tools to make VFIO-PCI passthrough (including GPUs) as pain-free as possible.
 Please see the documentation on how to get started with these tools.

+> [!TIP]
+> If you're looking for single GPU passthrough, DarknessRafix has an *excellent* guide that walks you through the process of setting this up using ULTMOS.
+You can read it [here](https://gitlab.com/DarknessRafix/macosvmgpupass).

 Oh, and speaking of...

 ***